mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

-I already wrote about the differences of these two approaches, however here I would like to discuss it again in the new context of function approximation.
+I already wrote about the differences between the two approaches, however here I would like to discuss it again in the new context of function approximation.
 In both cases the functions $$U^{\sim}(s)$$ and $$Q^{\sim}(s,a)$$ are based on the vector of weights $$\boldsymbol{w}$$.
 For this reason the correct notation we are going to use from now on is $$U^{\sim}(s,\boldsymbol{w})$$ and $$Q^{\sim}(s,a,\boldsymbol{w})$$.
 We have to be particularly careful when using the bootstrapping methods in gradient-based approximators.
 Bootstrapping methods are not true instances of gradient descent because they only care about the parameters in $$\hat{U}(s, \boldsymbol{w})$$.
 At training time we adjust $$\boldsymbol{w}$$ in the estimator $$\hat{U}(s,\boldsymbol{w})$$ based on a measure of error but we are not changing the parameters in the target function $$U^{\sim}(s,\boldsymbol{w})$$ based on an error measure.
 Bootstrapping ignores the effect on the target, taking into account only the gradient of the estimation.
 For this reason bootstrapping techniques are called **semi-gradient methods**.
 Due to this issue semi-gradient methods **does not guarantee the convergence**.
 At this point you may think that it is better to use Monte Carlo methods because at least they are guaranteed to converge.
 Bootstrapping gives two main advantages.
 First of all they learn online and it is not required to complete the episode in order to update the weights.
 Secondly they are faster to learn and computationally friendly.